-- 1. In accordance with Sections 181 to 191 KAGB, the Company may - a) transfer all assets and liabilities of this UCITS Fund to another domestic UCITS Fund or a new domestic UCITS Fund created thereby, an EU UCITS or a UCITS investment stock company with variable capital, or - b) absorb all the assets and liabilities of another open-ended investment fund, an EU UCITS or a joint-stock company with variable capital into this UCITS Fund. - 2.
-The merger requires the approval of the competent supervisory authority.
+- In accordance with Sections 181 to 191 KAGB, the Company may - a) transfer all assets and liabilities of this UCITS Fund to another domestic UCITS fund or a new domestic UCITS fund created thereby, an EU UCITS or a UCITS invest-

+- ment stock corporation with variable capital, - absorb all the assets and liabilities of another open-ended mutual investment fund into this UCITS Fund. - The merger requires the approval of the competent supervisory authority.
 Sections 181 to 191 KAGB provide details on the process. - 3.
-The UCITS Fund may only be merged with an investment fund that is not a UCITS if the acquiring or newly formed investment fund remains a UCITS.
+The UCITS Fund may only be merged with a mutual investment fund that is not a UCITS if the acquiring or newly formed investment fund remains a UCITS.
 In addition, the merger of an EU UCITS into the UCITS Fund may take place in accordance with the provisions of Article 2 Paragraph 1p (iii) of Directive 2009/65/EC.